jeanamarante/tecla/README.md

 __isTextInputFocused__

-Check if there is a focused text input element in the DOM.
-Useful when trying to determine if a keyboard event should not be invoked when user is typing in an text input field.
+Checks if any `input[type="text"]` or `textarea` element is focused in the DOM.
+Useful when trying to determine if a keyboard event should not be invoked when user is typing in a text input field.

 ```js
 TECLA.isTextInputFocused () : Boolean